thekaranmahajan/H2O-Reminder/README.md

 # H2O-Reminder
-Reminds you to drink water according to interval set by you
+Reminds you to drink water according to time interval set by you

 <p align="center">